Taking Charge of Your Health

 I Tested Positive.
 What Now?

 If you test positive for an STI, know you’re not alone.
 By age 25, one in two sexually active people will contract an STI.
 Many can be cured with antibiotics and others can be treated effectively over time.
-Collaborate with your doctor about continued testing, treatment plans, and barrier methods for safer sex (link to our page on barrier methods).
+Collaborate with your doctor about continued testing, treatment plans, and barrier methods for safer sex.

 Here are a few things to consider after testing positive: